7Factor/terraform-aws-ses/README.md

 projects to the new source at your earliest convenience.
 Using it in this way, you can select a range of versions to use in your service which allows us to make potentially breaking changes to the module without breaking your service.

+For new versions of this module, make sure to commit changes to the **main** branch, and not 'master'.
+The 'master' branch is deprecated and maintained for backwards compatibility as it was the first version of this module before we registered it in Terraform.
+That way we prevent other teams from having to update the version number on their existing pipelines.
+But moving forward, please use **main**.

 ### Migration instructions

 You need to change the module source from the GitHub url to `7Factor/ses/aws`.
 This will pull the module from